 Capability owned by someone in a company will affect the possibility of someone to conduct fraud.
 This study will use the change of directors as capability proxy.
 The change of directors can be an effort of the company to improve the performance of previous directors.
-However, the presence of directors' change needs the time of adaption toward a new culture in order to reduce effectiveness in performance.
-It will cause a stress period that affects more opened opportunities to conduct fraud (Wolfe and Hermanson, 2004).
+However, the presence of directors' change a stress period that affects more opened opportunities to conduct fraud (Maple and Hermanson, 2004).
 Sihombing and Rahardjo (2014), Pardosi (2015) and Tessa (2016) used the change of directors as a proxy from the capability to investigate indication of fraudulent financial statement occurrence.
 Based on the explanation, this study proposes the hypothesis as the following: